-These treats don’t really stick because you are using oil as the main ingredients, but I didn’t want to chance it so I sprayed cooking oil to be safe.
+These treats don’t really stick because you are using oil as one of the main ingredients, but I didn’t want to chance it so I sprayed cooking oil to be safe.

 3) Fill It Up

 Place your filled pan in the fridge to let the oil solidify.
 This takes about 30 minutes to an hour depending on the type of grease or oil that you chose.
-If you are making summer treats with ice, place your pan in the freezer.
+If you are making summer treats with ice, place your pan in the freezer for a few hours.

-Pop the solid treats out of the pan and store them in the freezer in a plastic container or a zip loc bag.
+Pop the solid homemade suet treats out of the pan and store them in the freezer in a plastic container or a zip loc bag.
 They will keep for several months in the freezer.
 I have some winter treats from 2 months ago that are still good as new!
-Just be sure to leave them in the freezer until you are ready to feed them or they will start to melt.
+Just be sure to leave them in the freezer (not refrigerator) until you are ready to feed them or they will start to melt.

 Throw a couple of your homemade suet treats out to your barnyard birds and watch them gobble ’em up!
 Seriously, they love these things!
-Let me know if your chickens are fans and what you use in your treats!
+Let me know if your chickens are fans and what ingredients you used in your treats!